hughesdo/DISCO-GLSL-Video-Processor/README.md

 This project is open source.
 Feel free to modify and distribute according to your needs.

 ---

-## ⚠️ Minor UI Issue

-One small thing: the buttons under the video sometimes display strange placeholder text instead of emojis.
-Honestly, emojis aren’t necessary here — either replace them with something clean or just remove them.
-Function matters more than flair.

 Examples:
 - `Download Video`
 - `Process Another Video`